tusiel/payments-API/README.md

 ## Summary
 This project was created as a technical exercise for Form3.

+The application talks to a MongoDB database, but this could be easily replaced by changing the implementation in the `db` package.
+Because of how MongoDB handles document ID's this Application does not allow you to specify an ID on creation, unless creating a new primitive ObjectID.

+The request will fail if one is specified, otherwise it will lead to unintended consequences in the future.

 ## Project Design
 An overall architectural design can be found [here](https://github.com/tusiel/payments-api/blob/master/design/ArchitecturalDiagram.pdf) which shows how the Payments Manager microservice could be implemented from an infrastructure point of view.